Is better Management Information Mission: Impossible?

 What people actually do all day long in organisations is make decisions.
 ‘Well Managed’ or ‘Poorly Managed’ things are the result states of those decisions.
 Organisations make a decision before they can manage anything to create value.
 But the process by which decisions are made is often hidden and so goes undervalued.
 There’s little feedback evidence about whether decisions were good or not, often through fear.
 Its rare too for organisations to focus on hiring for, or developing decision-making skills.

 Yet the ability of individuals and teams to make good decisions might be the single factor which separates success from failure in just about any field.
-Look at Tetlock’s work with Super-forecasters, Gary Klein’s Recognition-Primed Decisions, Ray Dalio’s Principles for the Bridgewater hedge fund.
+Look at Tetlock’s work with Super-forecasting, Gary Klein’s Recognition-Primed Decisions, Ray Dalio’s Principles for the Bridgewater hedge fund.
 Think about the human traditions of village elders, wise old sages, mentors, revered for their rich experiences and balanced worldviews.

 Every decision involves a prediction about the future.